Blendify/blender-manual/blender_docs/manual/animation/shape_keys.rst

    Reset the timing for absolute shape keys.
    For example, if you have the shape keys, Basis, Key_1, Key_2, in that order.

-   Reset Timing will loop the shapekeys, and set the shape key frames to +0.1.
+   Reset Timing will loop the shape keys, and set the shape keyframes to +0.1.
       Basis 0.1
       Key_1 0.2
       Key_2 0.3